emilyageller/emilyageller.github.io/_posts/2018-02-03-Understanding-World-Happiness.md

 Happiness is a hard thing to pin down.
 It's both hard to measure and difficult to explain why some people are happier than others.

-The UN endeavors tackle both questions with their annual World Happiness Report (now in it's 5th year), and in this post I'll show how I combined it with some other data to find relationships between a country's characteristics and it's World Happiness Score.
+The UN endeavors tackle both questions with their annual World Happiness Report (now in it's 5th year).

+In this post I'll try and find which summary statistics for a given country (eg. GDP per capita, Education, etc) can explain their Happiness Score.

 ### Introducing the UN's World Happiness Report